European Union Customs Union: Special arrangements concerning territories of the United Kingdom

 The United Kingdom of Great Britain and Northern Ireland left the European Union on 31 January 2020 and transition arrangements ended on 31 December 2020.
 Special arrangements have been made for those parts of the United Kingdom and its territories that share a land border with an EU member state.

 Northern Ireland

-Northern Ireland is no longer a member of the European Union Customs Union: its trade with Great Britain and its trade with the European Union are each now regulated by the EU–UK Trade and Cooperation Agreement, the European Union (Future Relationship) Act 2020 and the United Kingdom Internal Market Act 2020.
+The UK (including Northern Ireland) is no longer a member of the European Union Customs Union.
+However, there are special arrangements in place for Northern Ireland: its trade with Great Britain and its trade with the European Union are each now regulated by the Brexit withdrawal agreement (specifically the Northern Ireland Protocol and the Windsor Framework), the EU–UK Trade and Cooperation Agreement, the European Union (Future Relationship) Act 2020, the United Kingdom Internal Market Act 2020.
 These include special provisions for trade in goods between Northern Ireland and the EU which for many purposes are similar to those that apply within the Customs Union, although Northern Ireland remains part of United Kingdom Customs territory.